 Capt.
 Carrie Stuart

-Stuart is a 28-year veteran of the Los Angeles County Sheriff’s Department and serves as the unit commander of the Pitchess Detention Center, South Facility in the Santa Clarita Valley.
+Stuart is a 28-year veteran of the Los Angeles County Sheriff’s Department, and serves as the unit commander of the Pitchess Detention Center, South Facility in the Santa Clarita Valley.
 She is 47 years old and lives in Los Angeles County with her four children.
 She previously worked at the sheriff’s Santa Clarita Station.